 What I Do

 With the above in mind, and with the goal of advancing the timeline for universal basic income, I began working in 2013 to build up a network, and to connect existing networks, of people interested in the idea.
 It does no good for tens of thousands of people to think the idea of basic income is a good idea, or at least worth discussing, if they think they're the only ones.
 They need to connect to each other.
 They need to see other people talking about it.
 They need to begin to coalesce into more local networks for local activism.
-And so every day I search on Twitter for the words "basic income," and I then favorite every tweet about it, add replies, and follow everyone I can.
+And so every day, throughout the day, I search on Twitter for the words "basic income," and I then favorite tweet after tweet about it, add some replies, and follow those I haven't already followed.
 Every link I find that is directly or indirectly linked to basic income, I read, bookmark,and share on to others, usually on at least both Twitter and Reddit.

-I've done this for about two and a half years now.
+I've done this for years now.
 At the beginning it took around a half hour per day or less.
-As the discussion around basic income has rapidly expanded since 2013, it now takes hours, and I usually do it every 4-8 hours or so, instead of once every 24.
-Whereas I started with under 2,000 followers, I now have over 22,000.
-Where once the /r/BasicIncome community on Reddit had under 1,000 subscribers, it now has over 30,000.
+As the discussion around basic income has rapidly expanded since 2013, it became hours, and I usually do it every few hours, instead of once every 24.
+Whereas I started with under 2,000 followers, I now have over 60,000.
+Where once the /r/BasicIncome community on Reddit had under 1,000 subscribers, it now has over 40,000.
 I've seen people find the idea of basic income through me, and I've seen people find each other through each other.
 It's a very empowering thing, to watch an idea bouncing back and forth with greater frequency across a rapidly expanding network of people.

 What You Can Do